-If we know that, then what we’re doing is we’re delaying the arrival of the technology and thus condemning a whole cohort of people of humanity of the future to the same kind of death and disease and misery that we have today in old age, when in fact we might have relieved that suffering had we developed the therapies in time.
+If we know that, then what we’re doing is we’re delaying the arrival of the technology.
+Thus condemning a whole cohort of people of humanity of the future to the same kind of death and disease and misery that we have today in old age.
+When in fact we might have relieved that suffering had we developed the therapies in time.

 I don’t want to be responsible for condemning a vast number of people to death.
-I don’t want to be in that position.
 I think there’s a strong argument that we should get on developing these technologies as quickly as we can.”
 Ref.

 If we live longer how will we pay the pension and have full employment?